hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 Reboot ONT to apply the change

 ## Setting ONU GPON PLOAM password
-{% include alert.html content="The value 0x0 is null, take note of your LoID and password from the original ONT" color="red" %}

 This ONT supports a PLOAM password of up to 256bit in lenghth (32 ACII characters, 64 Hex digits)